Ben Uri Research Unit

 • Erich Kahn, John Denham Gallery, London (1989)

-• Ben Uri Fiftieth Anniversary Exhibition, London (1966)
+• Ben Uri Fiftieth Anniversary Exhibition, Ben Uri Gallery, London (1966)

 • Molton Gallery, London (1961)